rantwijk/bitTeller/README.md

-# Bit Teller
+# Bitcoin Teller
-Bit Teller uses the Blockhain API to display info on Bitcoin.
+Bitcoin Teller uses the Blockhain API to display info on Bitcoin.
 It allows for address-based searches and returns transactions and coin info.
 It also establishes a websocket connection to listen for incoming/ unconfirmed transactions.

 ![screenshot][screenshot.png]

 ## Getting Started
-Follow the instructions below to run Bit Teller on your local machine for development and testing purposes.
+Follow the instructions below to run Bitcoin Teller on your local machine for development and testing purposes.

 ### Install